-In this phase we audit and account for all ballots that were issued, voted, and those that were not used.
+In this phase OCROV staff audits and accounts for all ballots that were issued, voted, and those that were not used.
 This phase includes, but is not limited to, the following tasks:

-- Inspect all materials and supplies returned by Customer Service Representatives. - Reconcile the number of voter check-in signatures with number of ballots recorded to the Vote Center; in the event of a discrepancy the number of ballots received from the Vote Center shall be reconciled with the number of ballots cast. - Reconcile the number of ballots counted, spoiled, canceled, or invalidated due to identifying marks, over-votes, or as otherwise provided by statute, with the number of votes recorded, including VBM and provisional ballots, by the vote counting system. - Process and count any valid VBM and provisional ballots not included in the semifinal official canvass. - Count any valid write-in votes. - Duplicate any damaged ballots, if necessary. - Reporting final results to the governing board and the Secretary of State, as required.
+- Inspect all materials and supplies returned by Customer Service Representatives. - Process and count any valid VBM and provisional ballots not included in the semifinal official canvass. - Count any valid write-in votes. - Duplicate any damaged ballots, if necessary. - Reporting final results to the governing board and the Secretary of State, as required.